jaols/PSJumpStart/PSJumpStart/ReadMe.md

 ## Loading DLL files

-The `PSJumpStart.psm1` file will also load any `.dll` files found in a `LocalLib` folder.
+The `PSJumpStart.psm1` file will use the `Add-Type` command to load any `.dll` files found in a `LocalLib` folder.
 The load order follow customized funktion loading.
 For example;

 A script is created in `C:\MuppetLabb` to read items from a Sharepoint list using CSOM.
 This requires the dll `Microsoft.SharePoint.Client.dll`.
 This dll file may be placed in the `C:\MuppetLabb\LocalLib` folder for exclusive use by scripts in `C:\MuppetLabb` or in the PSJumpStart module `LocalLib` folder for access by all PSJumpStart scripts.
 Only the `C:\MuppetLabb\LocalLib\Microsoft.SharePoint.Client.dll` will be lodaed for scripts in `C:\MuppetLabb` if the dll file is located in both folders.